alexkhaleb/Deel/README.md

 # Deel
 Deel-QA_AutomationManual_candidate_exam

 I uploaded 4 test cases, they were written in Selenium.

-This cases can be imported to any GhostInspector account and run it.
+This cases can be imported to any GhostInspector account and run with it.
+They work with selenium so any selenium API could read it.

 The LOGIN test file is the Entry file to login with my credentials.